radiuszero/radiuszero.github.io/docs/index.md

 layout: page
 usemathjax: true
 ---
 Hi!
-I am Kyaw Shin Thant, a senior student majoring in mathematics at the Chinese University of Hong Kong (CUHK).
-My interest is in number theory, in particular the theory of modular and automorphic forms.
+I am a PhD student studying number theory at the London School of Geometry and Number Theory (LSGNT), under the supervision of Dr. George Boxer.
+I am broadly interested in the Langlands reciprocity conjecture, and various bits of arithmetic geometry.
 I am also quite active in the math olympiad community in
-Myanmar; I participated in the [International Mathematical Olympiad in 2019](https://www.imo-official.org/participant_r.aspx?id=29077), and since then I've been helping in training my country's IMO team.
+Myanmar; I participated in IMO 2019, and since then I've been helping in training my country's IMO team.

 On this site, I'll occasionally post some interesting problems and theorems that I encounter during my studies or elsewhere.
 I hope you enjoy them!